Demand for Kubernetes skills is growing. Whether you're a hiring manager or a job candidate, these 20 questions will help set you up for success.

 2. Answering email instantly

-The impulse to check for and reply to incoming messages frequently throughout the day is understandable for IT leaders – after all, there may be a crisis or other urgent matter lurking in that inbox.
+The impulse to check for and reply to incoming messages frequently throughout the day is understandable for leaders – after all, there may be a crisis or other urgent matter lurking in that inbox.
 However, email can be one of the biggest time wasters for an executive.
-IT leaders can start to claim some of that time back by checking email less frequently and fighting the urge to reply to each one.
+Leaders can start to claim some of that time back by checking email less frequently and fighting the urge to reply to each one.

 “Chances are, the reason people are emailing you is that they want your thoughts on things.
 But being constantly on email crowds out space for dreaming up the ideas that make you worth emailing in the first place,” says Vanderkam.
 “Inbox Zero is vastly over-rated.”